API reference¶

 ) -> list[Selector]

-From one set of credentials, builds and verifies a list of selectors.
+From one location client, builds and verifies a list of selectors.

-Can be used on any number of sources as long as they share the same credentials.
+Can be used on any number of sources as long as they share the same client.

 Parameters: